etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_create_a_page_in_Etendo_documentation.md

         pip install mkdocs-rss-plugin
     ```

-3. Create a new branch with [gitflow](link){target="\_blank"}, where the related pages, assets and configurations are stored.
+3. Create a new branch with [gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow){target="\_blank"}, where the related pages, assets and configurations are stored.

-    ```bash title="terminal"
+    ```bash title="Terminal"
-        # This command should be executed only the first time.
+	# This command should be executed only the first time after cloning the repository.
 	git flow init
     ```

-    ```bash title="terminal"
+    ```bash title="Terminal"
     git flow feature start <task key>
     ```

+4. To run the Etendo documentation locally, execute:

+    ```bash title="Terminal"
+    source venv/bin/activate
+    mkdocs serve
+    ```

-4. Etendo documentation is structured in sections, in general the sections where most of the documentation is found are user guide and developer guide, within these there are subsections according to products and categories, you must decide the location within the structure and create a file with the `.md` format, the name must be camelcase separated by underscores.
+5. Etendo documentation is structured in sections, in general the sections where most of the documentation is found are user guide and developer guide, within these there are subsections according to products and categories, you must decide the location within the structure and create a file with the `.md` format, the name must be camelcase separated by underscores.

     ``` title="Documentation Structure"
     └── docs
     ├── developer-guide
     │   └── ..
     │       └── how-to
-    │           ├── ..
+    │           ├── New-Page.md
     │           ├── ..
     │           ├── ..
     │           └── ..